 Hot Air Ballooning is relatively new to Vang Vieng.
 It’s one of the cheapest places to take a hot air balloon in the world, so why not treat yourself?
 You’ll need to get up before dawn, but you’ll get to see spectacular views of both the mountains and the river.
 As there are 3 balloons based in Vang Vieng there are a few trips each day (but the sunrise one is the best in our opinion), but demand is usually more than supply, so we recommend you book early once you know your travel dates.

-You can book directly with Vang Vieng Balloons for US$90 per person (it doesn’t appear to be a secure connection, so be aware), or use Expedia, which is a little more expensive, but definitely secure).
+You can book directly with Vang Vieng Balloons for US$90 per person (it doesn’t appear to be a secure connection, so be aware), or use Viator, which is a little more expensive, but definitely secure).

 Don’t forget you’ll need to ensure that your travel and medical insurance covers you as you’ll be asked to sign a disclaimer before getting into the balloon, they don’t cover you in case of injury.
-Don’t have the right insurance – get a policy even if you’ve already started your trip – check out our post on long term travel insurance here.
+Don’t have the right insurance – get a policy even if you’ve already started your trip – check out our post on long-term travel insurance here.

 Go Caving in Vang Vieng

 You don’t need to be an expert caver to enjoy caving in Vang Vieng.
 There are four caves in the local vicinity of Vang Vieng and they can be easily visited with a cost-effective tour from the town.
-All four caves are within walking distance of each other and they’re situated about 13 kilometres (8 miles) from Vang Vieng.
+All four caves are within walking distance of each other and they’re situated about 13 kilometers (8 miles) from Vang Vieng.

 - Tham Xang is known as the Elephant cave as it has an elephant-shaped stalactite inside.